jmhooper/JonathanHooper/pages/bio.md

 I'm Jonathan Hooper!

-I'm a backend-focused software engineer with a deep expertise in Ruby.
+I'm a backend-focused software engineer with a deep expertise in Ruby and JavaScript.
 I've been working in software since 2011.
 My work is largely been focused on authentication and identity verification, where I aim to make these processes smoother, more secure, and less frustrating—especially in government services.
 Currently I am a part of the Login.gov project, where I helped scale the product from a few hundred user to over one hundred million, while fostering a culture of support and collaboration within our engineering team.

 I believe in the power of listening, open communication, and incremental improvement.
 Building trust is a key element of how I approach both problem-solving and leadership.
 I value the importance of challenging ideas and working together toward shared goals.